Einar Galilea

 Einar Galilea Azaceta (born 22 May 1994) is a Spanish professional footballer who plays for Spanish club Málaga CF as either a centre-back or a midfielder.

-Formed at Alavés, he spent most of his career in the Croatian Football League, making over 100 appearances mainly for Istra 1961 and also for Rudeš.
+Formed at Alavés, he spent part of his career in the Croatian Football League, making over 100 appearances mainly for Istra 1961 and also for Rudeš.

 Career

 Alavés

 Born in Vitoria-Gasteiz, Álava, Galilea finished his formation with his hometown club Deportivo Alavés, and made his senior debut with the reserves in the 2012–13 campaign.
 On 19 May 2013, as the Basque side were already in the play-offs, he made his first team debut, coming on as a substitute in a 3–1 win at CD Izarra.

 On 4 January 2014 Galilea made his debut as a professional, again from the bench in a 2–0 success at CD Numancia in the Segunda División championship.
 On 20 August he was definitely promoted to the main squad, and renewed his link until 2017 on 2 September.

 After the club's promotion to La Liga, it was announced on 18 August 2016 that Galilea would return to the B-side, but still being involved with the first team.
 He scored his first senior goal ten days later, netting the second in a 4–0 Tercera División home routing of Santutxu FC.

 On 16 January 2017, despite being injured, Galilea renewed his contract for two more seasons.
 Roughly one year later, he was loaned to NK Rudeš until June.

 Galilea renewed his contract until 2021 on 9 June 2018, and was loaned to Ligue 2 side FC Sochaux-Montbéliard eleven days later.